 - 1) If the sales price of the Company's common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading day of the preceding quarter reaches specified thresholds (beginning at 120% and declining 0.1282% per quarter until it reaches approximately 110% for the quarter beginning July 1, 2021 of the accreted conversion price per share of common stock on the last day of the preceding quarter).
 The accreted conversion price per share will equal the issue price of a note plus the accrued original issue discount and any accrued contingent additional principal, divided by the number of shares of common stock issuable upon conversion of a note on that day.
-The conversion trigger price for the fourth quarter of 2003 was approximately \$62.14. - If the credit rating assigned to the notes by Standard & Poor's Ratings Services is at or below BB-. - 3) If the notes are called for redemption. - 4) If specified corporate transactions have occurred (such as if the Company is party to a consolidation, merger or binding share exchange or a transfer of all or substantially all of its assets).
+The conversion trigger price for the fourth quarter of 2004 was approximately \$63.12. - If the credit rating assigned to the notes by Standard & Poor's Ratings Services is at or below BB-. - 3) If the notes are called for redemption. - If specified corporate transactions have occurred (such as if the Company is party to a consolidation, merger or binding share exchange or a transfer of all or substantially all of its assets).

-Holders of the notes may require the Company to purchase all or a portion of their notes on September 11, 2004, 2006 and 2011 at prices ranging from \$712.97 to \$819.54, plus any accrued contingent additional principal and any accrued contingent interest thereon.
-The Company may choose to pay the purchase price in cash, common stock or a combination of cash and common stock.
-If the holders elect to require the Company to purchase their notes it is the Company's current intention to retire the notes by a cash payment.
+Holders of the notes may require the Company to purchase in cash all or a portion of their notes on September 11, 2006 and 2011 at prices ranging from \$741.92 to \$819.54, plus any accrued contingent additional principal and any accrued contingent interest thereon.